AppDaemon/appdaemon/DASHBOARD.md

 When you have AppDaemon installed and running, configuration of the Dashboard is pretty simple.
 You just need to add a directive to the config file - `dash_url`.

+This and the optional `dash_dir` directive should be in the top of the file under the `[AppDaemon]` section, ahead of any of the App definitions or they won't be recognized and the dashboard piece of AppDaemon will not start.

 - `dash_url` - the url you want the dashboard service to listen on

 For instance: